Community Food Projects

 In order to determine the collective impact of the Community Food Projects grant program on an annual basis, the Community Food Security Coalition and the USDA’s National Institute of Food and Agriculture developed the Community Food Projects Indicators of Success.
 This method focuses on outcomes based reporting and was conducted annually from 2005 – 2011.
 The FY 2014 report was the first one compiled since 2011.

-Indicators of Success Report: FY 2016 - New Entry Sustainable Farming Project
+Indicators of Success Report: FY 2016 - New Entry Sustainable Farming Project (with case studies by Andy Fisher)

 Community Food Security Coalition Resources